“Make your own granola and save money on expensive readymade versions”

 - Pour the entire mix into a large roaster and gently spread about, do not compress the mixture as you want it to end up as nuggets, not one solid baked mass.

 - Put in the centre of the oven for 2 hours.
-After the first 30 minutes have passed, take the mix out of the oven and very gently stir.
-Put back into the oven for the remaining 90 minutes.
-NOTE: If you want larger nuggets of granola, stir it less and more gently, to avoid breaking it up too much.
+After the first 45 minutes have passed, take the mix out of the oven and very gently stir.
+Put back into the oven for the remaining 60-75 minutes.
+If you want larger nuggets of granola, stir it very gently, to avoid breaking it up too much.
+TIP: If you line the roaster with baking paper then the granola won't stick to it and will be easier to stir without breaking it into very small pieces.

 - When the cooking time is completed remove from the oven and leave in the roaster until the granola is completely cold.

-- Once the granola is completely cold, add the dried cranberries or any other dried fruit and mix together.
+- Once the granola is completely cold, add the dried cranberries and/or other dried fruit and mix together.
 Place in an airtight container for storage.

-You can ring the changes for taste by mixing and matching other ingredients, for example: Incan berries, sesame seeds, chia, soy nuts, hemp seeds or any other dried fruit.
-This recipe is so versatile that you can add different dry ingredients depending on what's in your store cupboard at the time.
+You can ring the changes for taste by mixing and matching other ingredients, for example: Incan berries, sesame seeds, chia, soy nuts, hemp seeds, any other dried fruit—depending on what's in your store cupboard at the time.

-Many thanks to Brenda Martin in Alberta, Canada for taking the time to share this wonderful recipe with us.
+Many thanks to Brenda Martin in Alberta, Canada for sharing the basics of this wonderful recipe with me while we enjoyed many happy breakfasts together.